Titanium Brake Shims

 Titanium brake shims work like heat shields to prevent the heat of the braking effort from affecting the other brake parts.
 Manufacturers often use a titanium alloy in the brake shims to keep costs down, as titanium can be very expensive.

 While rubber brake shims can be stuck to the back of brake pads using two-sided tape, titanium brake shims are usually secured by other means.
 They often have holes at the top and thread onto the caliper pins.
-They still fit between the brake pads and the rotors, but they function less as noise dampeners and more as heat shields.
+They still fit between the brake pads and the calipers, but they function less as noise dampeners and more as heat shields.

 Keeping the brake parts as cool as possible means a longer life for brake parts and fewer brake fluid changes.
 Brake shims are great for cars, but what about motorcycles?
 Can one brake part make a difference in the safety of a bike?
 Of course it can.
 Read on to find out how.